posit-dev/positron/extensions/positron-python/.github/test_plan.md

     1. Sort the list ascending and descending by Type.
 Also sort the list ascending and descending by Count.
 Values like (X, Y) use the first X value for Count sort ordering
     1. Check that list, Series, ndarray, and DataFrame types have a button to "Show variable in data viewer" on the right
     1. In the Interactive Window input box add a new variable.
 Verify that it is added into the Variable Explorer
+    1. Export the contents of the interactive window as a notebook and open the notebook editor
+    1. Find the first cell and click on the Run Below button
+    1. Open the variable explorer and verify the same variables are there
+    1. Add a new cell with a variable in it.
+    1. Run the cell and verify the variable shows up in the variable explorer
 - [ ] Verify Data Explorer
     1. From the listed types in the Variable explorer open up the Data Viewer by clicking the button or double clicking the row
     1. Inspect the data in the Data Viewer for the expected values